jindongwang/transferlearning/code/traditional/EasyTL/readme.md

 ## Results

-MEDA achieved **state-of-the-art** performances compared to a lot of traditional and deep methods as of 2018:
+EasyTL achieved **state-of-the-art** performances compared to a lot of traditional and deep methods as of 2018:

 ![](https://s2.ax1x.com/2019/04/02/A6Vzzd.png)